 In more concrete terms, I am pursuing two different research projects:

 My first and most developed project is a cultural history of the origins of tourism in the United States.
-My book, Selling the Sights: American Tourism in the Nineteenth Century traces the emergence of “tourism” and “the tourist” in American culture in the first half of the nineteenth century.
+My book, Selling the Sights: The Invention of the Tourist in American Culture, 1790-1860 traces the emergence of “tourism” and “the tourist” in American culture in the first half of the nineteenth century.
 This cultural category was produced by changes in the print culture of geographical knowledge, in the changing experiences of the technologies and business practices of transportation, and in the pressing need for cultural elites to articulate a critical relationship to these developments.
 In turn, this cultural category produced a set of durable dichotomies between “traveler” and “tourist” that shape experiences of travel and leisure to this day.
 Early national tourism was one of the central sites at which the processes of commodification inherent in emergent capitalism were applied to experiences, not just things, and as a result the practices of tourism can show us how the commodified relationships of capitalism became naturalized as part of the practice of everyday life.
 For more of my work on tourism, see:

-- Selling the Sights: American Tourism in the Nineteenth Century.
+- Selling the Sights: The Invention of the Tourist in American Culture, 1790-1860.
 New York: New York University Press, Forthcoming 2018.

 - “Mechanical Aesthetics: Tourism and the Transportation Revolution in Pennsylvania.”
 Pennsylvania History 81, No. 1 (Winter 2014), pp. 88-105.